Tayphong043/teamcity-documentation/topics/configuring-connections.md

 This connection can be used for [authenticating users via Azure DevOps](configuring-authentication-settings.md#Azure+DevOps+Services) as well as creating projects and build configurations.

 To configure an Azure DevOps OAuth 2.0 connection:
-1. In __Project Administration | Connections__, click __Add Connection__.
-2. Select _Azure DevOps OAuth 2.0_ as the connection type.
-3. Ensure the **Enable unique callback URL** setting is enabled to generate a unique ID added to your callback URL.
-This setting bolsters the security of your setup by mitigating the risk of mix-up attacks: attacks utilizing malicious authorization servers that impersonate real auth servers to trick a victim client into leaking an authorization code (token).
-Using the `/oauth/azuredevops/rid:your-unique-id/accessToken.html` URL format ensures an attacker cannot hand-craft an address acknowledged by TeamCity.

-   > * Whenever you toggle this setting on or off, the callback URL changes.
-Update OAuth settings on the VCS side accordingly.
-   > * IDs are unique for every connection, including copies of existing connections.
-If you clone a connection with this setting enabled, remember to update your VCS OAuth settings.
-   >
-   {style="note"}
+1. <include from="common-templates.md" element-id="open-project-settings"/>
+2. <include from="common-templates.md" element-id="create-new-connection"/>
+3. <var name="connection-type" value="Azure DevOps OAuth 2.0"/><include from="common-templates.md" element-id="choose-connection-type"></include>
+3. <var name="unique-url-sample" value="/oauth/azuredevops/rid:your-unique-id/accessToken.html"/><include from="common-templates.md" element-id="connections-unique-callback-URL"/>
-4. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.
+5. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.

     Go to the [Register Application](https://app.vsaex.visualstudio.com/app/register) page in Azure and create a new app using the provided parameters.
 When created, copy the app's ID and client secret.
-5. Go back to the connection form in TeamCity and enter the Azure DevOps Services URL, the new application ID, and client secret.
+6. Go back to the connection form in TeamCity and enter the Azure DevOps Services URL, the new application ID, and client secret.
-6. Specify the application scope that must be the same as the scope of the created Azure DevOps OAuth App.
+7. Specify the application scope that must be the same as the scope of the created Azure DevOps OAuth App.
-7. Save the connection.
+8. <include from="common-templates.md" element-id="test-and-save-connection"/>

 To activate the Azure DevOps Services authentication on your server, proceed to enabling the respective [authentication module](configuring-authentication-settings.md#Azure+DevOps+Services).